fullsack73/yt-highlight/README.md

 ├── Procfile          # Specifies the command to run the app on Elastic Beanstalk └── .ebextensions/    # Elastic Beanstalk configuration files (e.g., for installing ffmpeg)
 ```

+## Things to do before deploying again

+1. Create S3 bucket for cookies(for yt-dlp usage)
+2. Reactivate or create new API key for Youtube Data API
+3. Recreate EB environment